Concordium/Concordium-Free-Open-Grants-Program/Free & Open Grant Proposal Template.md

 * Team member 2
 * Team member 3

-Please make sure to add any relevant web link, i.e. Linkedin or Github/Gitlab for each team member.
+Please make sure to add any relevant web links, i.e. Linkedin or Github/Gitlab for each team member.

 ### Website
-What's your project website?
+Please provide us with your project website

 ### Legal
 If relevant, what's the structure you're going to use in order to develop and commercialise your project?
 Please provide as much as possible details.

 ## Development
 This is the most important part of the application.
-This section shall explain in details the milestones of your project.
+This section shall explain in detail, the milestones of your project.
 These milestones will appear in the grant agreement.
 Please find below a roadmap example:
 ### Overview
 * Total Estimated Duration: Duration of the whole project (i.e 12 weeks)